 With foam out of the equation, we examine how to avoid condensation, rot and mold in our structures.
 Based on the research noted in our 475 blog post Unvented Flat Roofs: A Technical Discussion, we have established The Ten Golden Rules.
-By following the Ten Golden Rules you are not only ensured a robust roof assembly but you can also avoid the need for WUFI calculations.
+By following the Ten Golden Rules you are ensured a robust roof assembly.

 The Ten Golden Rules are:

 1. Minimum flat roof pitch 3% (3/8":12) and 2% when considering deflection (1/4":12)

 Because shedding water is the essential first step in preventing leaks and keeping your roof safe - the New York architect Chris Benedict leads in the right direction by going further, using 1/2":12 flat roofs.

 Ponding water from inadequate pitch.
 Dark membrane will help inward drying.